natgeo-wong/natgeo-wong.github.io/research/convection.md

 \projects{"", colwidth=2, img=""}
 \projects{"ExploreWTGSpace", colwidth=4, img="", link="https://github.com/natgeo-wong/ExploreWTGSpace", blurb="Bridging the gap between the theory of the Weak Temperature Gradient and its various implementations in cloud-resolving models."}
-\projects{"ColombiaIsotope", colwidth=4, img="", link="https://github.com/natgeo-wong/ColombiaIsotope", blurb="Using heavy-water isotopes to peer into the nature of convection over the East Pacific"}
+\projects{"ConvectionIsotopes", colwidth=4, img="", link="https://github.com/natgeo-wong/ConvectionIsotopes", blurb="Using heavy-water isotopes to peer into the nature of convection over the East Pacific"}
 \projects{"", colwidth=2, img=""}

 \end{section}